Achronus/data-exploration/retail-customer-analysis/README.md

 - Initial Exploratory Data Analysis (EDA)
 - Handling of missing values and invalid records
 - Feature Engineering
+- A Visual Exploration of the data using Histograms and Boxplots
 - K-Means Clustering

 ## Extensions